Nature names for girls feel like one of the hottest categories of names.

 Current US popularity rank: #49

 Take Ava, mix in a healthy dose of nature names for girls, and you’ll arrive at Ivy.
 It sounds slightly edgy, thanks to comic book villain Poison Ivy and a 1992 Drew Barrymore movie.
 But it also feels privileged and accomplished – think of the Ivy League.
 Word is that Beyonce and Jay-Z used it as Blue’s middle name to refer to their lucky number, four – IV.
 A long history of use puts this name in the ecovintage camp, and yet Ivy currently ranks at its popular – ever.

 Current US popularity rank: #62

 Count Ruby among the most colorful of names, a sister to Scarlett and Navy.
 But this gemstone name also brings to mind the natural world.
 Rubies can come in shades as light as pink, but we tend to think of the more vivid, richer reds.
 It’s also a favorite girl’s name used in song lyrics, from Dion to Kenny Rogers to Rancid to the Kaiser Chefs.
 Choose your lullaby!

 2016 US popularity rank: #65

 Autumn first attracted attention at the end of the 1960s.
 It’s now the most popular of the season names for girls.
 Tailored and modern, it rose as names like Allison and Erin fell.
-There’s even an Autumn in the British royal family.
-Queen Elizabeth’s eldest grandson, Peter Phillips, married Canadian-born Autumn Kelly in 2008.
+With Latin roots, this season name has slowly become a mainstream favorite.

 2016 US popularity rank: #117